zew/go-questionnaire/README.md

 * Server side validation
 complex rules via custom validation funcs
-which can access the entire questionnaire
+which can access the entire questionnaire;
+i.e. `comprehensionPOP2`

 * If the researcher needs instant feedback
 on user input, inclusion of page-wise `JavaScript` files possible